A Closer Look at Deep Policy Gradients: Related Work

 \section{Related Work}

-The idea of using gradient estimates to update neural network--based RL agents dates back at least to the work of \citet{Williams1992SimpleSG}, who proposed the REINFORCE algorithm.
-Later, \citet{Sutton1999PolicyGM} established a unifying framework that casts the previous algorithms as instances of the policy gradient method.
+The idea of using gradient estimates to update neural network-based RL agents dates back at least to the REINFORCE \citep{Williams1992SimpleSG} algorithm.
+Later, Sutton \citep{Sutton1999PolicyGM} established a unifying framework casting these algorithms as instances of the policy gradient class of algorithms.

-Our work focuses on proximal policy optimization (PPO)~\citep{schulman2017proximal} and trust region policy optimization (TRPO)~\citep{Schulman2015TrustRP}, which are two of the most prominent policy gradient algorithms used in deep RL.
-Much of the original inspiration for the usage of the trust regions stems from the conservative policy update of \citet{Kakade2001ANP}.
-This policy update, similarly to TRPO, uses a natural gradient descent-based greedy policy update.
-TRPO also bears similarity to the relative policy entropy search method of \citet{Peters2010RelativeEP}, which constrains the distance between marginal action distributions (whereas TRPO constrains the conditionals of such action distributions).
+Our work focuses on proximal policy optimization (PPO)~\citep{schulman2017proximal} and trust region policy optimization (TRPO)~\citep{trpo}, which are two of the most prominent policy gradient algorithms used in deep RL, drawing inspiration from works on related algorithms, such as~\citep{Peters2010RelativeEP} and~\cite{Kakade2001ANP}.

-A number of recent works -- most notably, \citet{henderson2017deep} -- documents the brittleness of the state-of-the-art deep RL algorithms. \citet{Rajeswaran2017TowardsGA} and \citet{Mania2018SimpleRS} also demonstrate that on many of the benchmark tasks, the performance of PPO and TRPO can be matched by fairly elementary randomized search approaches.
-Additionally, \citet{Tucker2018TheMO} showed that one of the recently proposed extensions of the policy gradient framework, i.e., the usage of baseline functions that are also action-dependent (in addition to being state-dependent), might not lead to better policies after all.
+Many recent works document the brittleness of deep RL algorithms~\citep{henderson2018did,henderson2017deep,islam2017reproducibility}. \citep{Rajeswaran2017TowardsGA} and \citep{Mania2018SimpleRS} demonstrate that on many benchmark tasks, state-of-the-art performance can be attained by augmented randomized search approaches. \cite{mcc2018empirical} investigates gradient noise in large-batch settings, and \cite{ahmed2018understanding} investigates the role of {\em entropy regularization} (which we do not study) on optimization.